🔼The name Gabbatha: Summary

 🔼Etymology of the name Gabbatha

-The name Gabbatha comes from a plural form of the word גב (gab), meaning elevation:
+The name Gabbatha comes from a plural form of a word from the גבב (gabab) group: